johnbalvin/yaposi/example/fetching/module/README.md

 ### Methods

  * **Start()**
-  * builds dom element for editor; .
+  * builds dom element for editor.

 * **GetMarkdown() → [string , string]**
  * GetMarkdown returns the markdown from editor, the first value is the raw markdown and the second one is the scaped markdown, it will scape &,<,>,",',`,/ and &#92; .